aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

   // Invalid: ListOfFoo would collide with generated union-like accessors for `Foo[]` export type InvalidUnion = ListOfFoo | Bar;
   ```
+  - A warning could be emitted whenever any type is given a name prefixed with `ListOf` or `MapOf` to inform users that
+    those types will not be useable in type unions (so they will not _discover_ about this limitation only when they
+    attempt to create a union including the type)

 In order to preserve backwards-compatbility, and to retain ability to use this new feature against the current CDK v1
-codebase, the `jsii` compiler will not **require** that _type unions_ are systematically aliased.
-Similarly,
+codebase, the `jsii` compiler will **not require** that _type unions_ are aliased.
+It will continue processing inline
-`jsii-pacmak` will be modified in such a way that it continues producing the same code whether a _type union_ is aliased
-or not.
+(i.e: not aliased) _type unions_ and generating code for those in the way it currently does.
+Only aliased _type unions_
+will trigger emission of _union-like_ types.

 Once this done, the `cfn2ts` tool, which is used in the CDK to generate _CloudFormation Resources_ (also known as _L1
-constructs_) will be modified so that it emits aliases for any _type union_ it generates.
+constructs_) will be modified so that it emits aliased _type unions_ for any properties **introduced after** the latest

-Gearing up for the [AWS CDK v2] release, `jsii` will be updated to accept a new option (`--strict=type-unions`) that
-will allow users to opt into **requiring** that any visible _type union_ is aliased.
-This feature will be gradually
-turned on in the AWS CDK v1 development branch, as all existing _type unions_ are aliased.
-Once the whole codebase has
-been updated so that no _type union_ is unaliased, it will be ready for the introduction of **breaking changes** as part
-of [AWS CDK v2].

-## Breaking changes
+release of AWS CDK v1.
+This behavior can be achieved by storing a list of all properties found in the CloudFormation
+Resource Specification at the time of that release, and branching code-generation based on whether the property is in
+the list or not.

+In order to gradually enahnce the developer experience in statically typed languages, a new `awslint` rule will be
+introduced to prohibit introduction of new inline _type unions_.
+Exceptions will be added for all existing APIs.

+## Generating _union-like_ types

-In order to deliver the full potential of this solution, code generation needs to be changed in `jsii-pacmak` so that
+Code generation needs to be changed in `jsii-pacmak` so that languages without native support for _type unions_ (**C#**,
-languages without native support for _type unions_ (**C#**, **Go**, and **Java**) have additional _union-like_ types
+**Go**, and **Java**) have additional _union-like_ types emitted.
-emitted.

-In order to avoid having to cut a new major version of `jsii-pacamk`, the new code generation patterns will be gated by
-an opt-in flag (`--union-like-types`).
-When the flag is enabled, aliased _union types_ have a known name that can be
-used to generate the _union-like_ types.
 The proposed API for a union such as
-`export type UnionType = Foo | Map<Bar> | Baz[]` is the following:
+`export type UnionType = Foo | Map<Bar> | Baz[]` in each currently supported statically typed language is the following
+(subject ot change):

 - In **C#**